 - Doctor of Education Degree from The University of Pittsburgh with a Superintendent Letter of Eligibility

 - 28 years of work experience in education as a special education teacher, building principal, Special Education Supervisor, Director of Student Services, Assistant Superintendent and Substitute Superintendent

-Over the past two years at Highlands, I’ve had the opportunity to get to know the school board members, administrators, principals, teachers, secretaries, paraprofessionals, custodians, maintenance, food service, and several parents and community members.
+Over the past three years at Highlands, I’ve had the opportunity to get to know the school board members, administrators, principals, teachers, secretaries, paraprofessionals, custodians, maintenance, food service, parents and community members.
 The one thing that all of these people have in common is their care for our students and community.
 This quality is one of the reasons that made me want to become the Superintendent at Highlands.
 If you know me, then you know that every decision I make is based on what is best for the students of Highlands School District.
 It is my duty to create a school system that provides a safe environment where meaningful education is available to all students.
 One of the top district goals will be to develop curriculum, instruction and assessment that are rigorous and relevant to student learning, while fostering positive relationships with all stakeholders.
 In order to accomplish this important task, everyone must work together as a team by having mutual respect for one another’s opinions and viewpoints.

 I ask for your cooperation and patience we continue this educational journey together.
 I know that change can be difficult, but it can also be very rewarding if we work together for the betterment of our children and School District.

 Dr. Monique Mawhinney